Air France KLM’s Flying Blue program should be interesting to U.S. frequent flyers for several reasons.

 - Promo awards tend to be available for fewer destinations, at least for business class.

-Indeed, the new promo awards list is out for December bookings and travel in February and March, and these become bookable on Monday.
+Indeed, the new promo awards list is out for October bookings and travel in December and January, and these become bookable tomorrow (Wednesday).
 Here are the North America-Europe options.

 - 25% off Boston – Europe in business class on Air France

 - 25% off Miami – Europe in business class on Air France

 - 25% off Chicago – Europe in economy on KLM

 - 25% off Houston – Europe in economy on KLM